 Advantages: The first advantage of a face-to-face classroom experience is the student tendency to post questions and professors having immediate feedback on the misunderstood material.
 Secondly, the familiarity of face-to-face environments already exists, and students have access to on-campus support services.

 Disadvantages: Face-to-face environments beginning with a significant distance in pace.
-All students do not learn the same way, and modifying a classroom to fit the needs of each individual student is impossible.
-Students often feel intimidated to ask questions, especially in large classroom settings, which can make management for an educator difficult.
+All students do not learn the same way, and modifying a classroom to fit each individual student’s needs is impossible.
+Students often feel intimidated to ask questions, especially in large classroom settings, making management for an educator difficult.

 Why are online learning platforms need it?

-The learning trends are quickly changing, in fact, in 2018 alone, 22% of graduate students enrolled in online programs.
-Online learning programs are decreasing the cost of face-to-face classrooms for institutions and increasing the diversity of many programs.
+The learning trends are quickly changing; in 2018 alone, 22% of graduate students enrolled in online programs.
+Online learning programs are decreasing the cost of face-to-face classrooms for institutions and increasing many programs’ diversity.
 The reality of online classrooms is that it has become accessible to many minority groups.
 According to inside higher ed, 25% of students are Hispanics or African Americans, which are often underrepresented groups in 4-year face-to-face institutions.

 Online classrooms allow students to have flexibility between learning and working.
 The learning pace is actually up to the learner, therefore encouraging comfortability and decreasing the level of anxiety in the classroom.
-The communication eventually increases, because students are forced to work and collaborate from remotely.
+Communication eventually increases because students are forced to work and collaborate remotely.

 Why is transitioning so tricky?

 Some e-learning companies offer packages that range from $300 training sessions for an hour to $12,000 for on-site training.
-The technology is available and inexpensive to these learning companies, yet the cost of them continue to increase.
+The technology is available and inexpensive to these learning companies, yet their cost continues to increase.

 Who did the platforms have in mind?

 The most popular e-Learning companies have focused on designing MOOC (Massive Open Online Courses) without thinking of the engagement problem these virtual portals are creating.
 The lack of intimacy and engagement is transferring from F2F to online as well.
-Smaller cohort groups and video chat seem to be gaining popularity among educators and students, yet e-Learning companies are failing to mix easy to use and relatable tools.
+Smaller cohort groups and video chat seem to be gaining popularity among educators and students, yet e-Learning companies fail to mix easy-to-use and relatable tools.

-Many educators are using social media accounts to conduct classes where students feel comfortable discussing and engaging with their peers.
-The rise of social learning spaces and changing pedagogical trends are rapidly increasing.
+Many educators use social media accounts to conduct classes where students feel comfortable discussing and engaging with their peers.
+The rise of social learning spaces and changing transitioning from face-to-face to online is cost, time, and architecture are rapidly increasing.